magicdmer/Wox-Plugin-Magnet/README.md

 # Wox-Plugin-Magnet
-a magnet search plugin for wox
+A magnet/bt search plugin for wox